God’s Gonna Cut You Down

 He wasn’t sure they were wrong.

 Even still, he reeled at the sentence.
 They were actually doing it—they were sending him down there.
-How did they expect him to survive?

 The door rattled closed in a grinding clatter, sealing Diego inside.